AhmedBineuro/Toke/README.md

 ```
 **Check the example in **`example/example.c`** where I try to parse an html file for a more "real life" application**

+## Todo

+- [ ] Add a way to selectively ignore values (so whitespace is not ignored by default)
+- [ ] Add a way to start parsing modes (like when you iniate a string by using "")